mahyarnajibi/FreeAdversarialTraining/README.md

 # Free Adversarial Training
-This is a PyTorch implementation of the [Free Adversarial Training](https://arxiv.org/abs/1904.12843 "Free Adversarial Training") paper.
+This is a PyTorch implementation of the [Adversarial Training for Free!](https://arxiv.org/abs/1904.12843 "Free Adversarial Training") paper.
 The official TensorFlow implementation can be found [here](https://github.com/ashafahi/free_adv_train).

+Using the Free Adversarial Training (Free-m) algorithm, we can train robust models at no additional cost compared to natural training.
+This allows us to train robust ImageNet models using only a few GPUs in a couple of days!
+Below is the performance of various Free-trained ImageNet models where we vary the replay parameter (m).
 <p align="center">
 <img src="http://legacydirs.umiacs.umd.edu/~najibi/github_readme_files/free_adv.png"/>
 </p>

 This repository provides codes for training and evaluating the models on the ImageNet dataset.
 The implementation is adapted from the [official PyTorch repository](https://github.com/pytorch/examples/blob/master/imagenet).

 ## Installation